 If you have already submitted a claim form in this case and your contact information has changed since you submitted the claim form, please provide your updated contact information here.

 (see Case Timeline and Court Decisions page for more info)

-- Deadline for claimants to object to the United States' preliminary eligibility determination.
+- Deadline for eligible claimants to respond to the City's discovery requests.